Howard in Elk County, Kansas — The American Midwest (Upper Plains)

 Originally Howard City Fire Bell

 Location.
 37° 28.212′ N, 96° 15.794′ W. Marker is in Howard, Kansas, in Elk County.
 Marker is at the intersection of Washington Street and Wabash Avenue, on the left when traveling east on Washington Street.
+Bells are part of the Benson Museum Complex, immediately east of the restored 1920s K. T. Oil gas station.
 Touch for map.
-Bells are part of the Benson Museum Complex, immediately east of the restored 1920s K. T. Oil gas station.
 Marker is in this post office area: Howard KS 67349, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 6 other markers are within 8 miles of this marker, measured as the crow flies.
 Veterans Memorial (approx. 0.4 miles away); Benjamin F. Hobbs (approx. 2.6 miles away); Prudence Crandall (approx. 7.6 miles away); a different marker also named Prudence Crandall (approx. 7.6 miles away); Pershing / Prair[i]e Gem School House (approx. 7.7 miles away); Elk Falls Pratt Truss Bridge (approx. 8 miles away).